quark-zju/outagefs/README.md

 ### Convenient Way to Run Tests

 It is verbose and error-prone to setup, record, and run tests manually.
-The `run-script` subcommand can be use to make it easier:
+The `run-suite` subcommand can be use to make it easier:

 ```bash
 outagefs run-suite --sudo suite-examples/rename-no-fsync-ext2.py